Ibtihaj7/-Assignment-2/README.md

 In the Entity class I declare private member with type of List<Object> I store all player and monster kinds.

-Now we can create any kind of player or monster and make them to implement any interface according to its own characteristics, like Player made it tow kind: PlayrtMover that implement Movable interface, and PlayerRender that implement MakeRender interface .so if I would to create new kind of monster :fast and stealth , I should make class for it and make the class implement Movable and MakeNoise interfaces.
+Now we can create any kind of player or monster and make them to implement any interface according to its own characteristics, like Player made it tow kind: PlayerMover that implement Movable interface, and PlayerRender that implement MakeRender interface .so if I would to create new kind of monster :fast and stealth , I should make class for it and make the class implement Movable and MakeNoise interfaces.

 ## This is UML for my code and the class in red is the new monster :